se-edu/se-book/oopDesign/introduction/outcomes.md

-:trophy: Can explain object oriented programming :one:
+:trophy: Can describe OOP at a higher level :one: